 Eating brunch in Lisbon is a tasty way to start any day of the week in Portugal’s capital.
 But which are the top Lisbon brunch spots?
-Read on to discover more than ten contenders for the best brunch in Lisbon.
+Read on to discover more than 20 contenders for the title of best brunch in Lisbon.

-However, now that we’re locals, we’ve dug deeper into the Lisbon food scene and have embraced the city’s burgeoning brunch scene.
+However, since we’ve lived in Portugal for more than three years, we’ve dug deeper into the Lisbon food scene and have embraced the city’s burgeoning Brunch Lisboa scene.
 Yes, Lisbon has joined the global brunch movement.

-With menus featuring avocado egg toast and omelettes, Lisbon cafes serve brunch all over the city.
-Just like Amsterdam and New York, Lisbon has dozens of cafes specializing in the best meal of the day.
+With menus featuring avocado toast and omelettes, Lisbon cafes serve breakfast and brunch all over the city.
+Just other European cities like Amsterdam, Hamburg and Paris, Lisbon has dozens of cafes specializing in the best meal of the day.

-Feeling torn?
-Lisboa pastelarias serve fresh Pasteis de Nata all day long.
-In other words, you can eat brunch in Lisbon and enjoy a Pastel de Nata later.
+Sure, it would be easy to skip brunch in Lisbon and eat that Pastel de Nata instead.
+However, Lisboa pastelarias serve fresh Pasteis de Nata all day long.
+In other words, you can eat brunch or breakfast in Lisbon and enjoy a Pastel de Nata later that same day.

 Considering the prevalence of eggs and sugar in the Portuguese cuisine, the city provides a great match for globally popular dishes like Pancakes, Eggs Benedict and French Toast (pain perdu).
 The key is to know where to eat the best brunch in Lisbon.

 Not to brag but we’ve eaten a lot of brunches Lisboa (i.e. Lisbon brunches) since we moved to Lisbon in early 2019.
 How many?
 Enough that we’re unofficial Lisbon brunch experts.